Lewis Wyman Griffin, Jr.

 all over the world, has been a rewarding experience for me over these many

-starting my thirty-third year of research on the Culpepper family.
+starting my 43rd year of research on the Culpepper family.

-As time goes by Warren and I will continue to add new information to this web
+As time goes by I will continue to add new information to this web

-site, both from our ongoing research, and from yours.
+site, both from my ongoing research, and from yours.
 Every branch of the

-Culpepper, Culpeper, or Colepeper family is important to us.
+Culpepper, Culpeper, or Colepeper family is important.
 With your

 help, this will continue to be one of the best one-surname sites on the web.